Gloria Allred: Entertainment

 Allred co-hosted a radio talk show with Mark Taylor on KABC in Los Angeles for 14 years.
 She also served as a panelist on the 1990 revival of television game show To Tell the Truth.
 On March 28, 2000, Allred was parodied on the animated TV show Family Guy, by a character named "Gloria Ironbox", voiced by Candice Bergen, in an episode titled "I Am Peter, Hear Me Roar".
 Allred appears as herself in the 2001 film Rat Race.
 On May 21, 2001, she was parodied on The Simpsons episode "Behind the Laughter", portraying a lawyer at the family table for Lisa Simpson.
 On June 27, 2001, she was parodied on South Parks episode "Cripple Fight".

 On September 12, 2011, Allred debuted into the courtroom television genre with We the People with Gloria Allred, a show using improv actors to reenact fictitious case scenarios.
 In April 2013, Allred appeared on the reality show RuPaul's Drag Race (episode "The Final Three, Hunty"), interviewing and advising the final three contestants on selling themselves as "America's Next Drag Superstar".
 On November 27, 2016, Allred appeared as herself on the Epix TV show Graves.

 Political life

-Allred founded (incorporated in 1978) and is currently president of the Women's Equal Rights Legal Defense and Education Fund (Legal Momentum).
+Allred founded (incorporated in 1978) and is currently president of the Women's Equal Rights Legal Defense and Education Fund.
 In 1980, Allred held a fundraiser at Chippendales for WERLDEF.

 Gloria Allred has been a member of the advisory board of Women's Day-USA, a California charity dedicated to promoting observation and recognition of March 8 as International Women's Day in the United States.